w3f/Grants-Program/applications/dot-login.md

 | 1. | dot login TypeScript library | Implement a reactive, TypeScript-based library that encapsulates the functionality specific to dot login, such as creating ephemeral keypairs, sending any supported transactions to extrinsics implemented in M1 & M2 and generating zk-SNARKs. |
 | 2. | web-based ui OR wallet extension | Implement either our custom web-based UI or implement an integration with any of the existing wallets, such as polkadot.js, Talisman, Subwallet or Metamask (using the Polkadot SNAP plugin).
 It will support the following basic wallet actions: derive and display addresses, use QR codes to request payments, show balances and past transactions (might be cached in web storage for the first stage), send transactions, receive transactions, in-browser notifications for transactions. |

+#### Milestone 4+

-With the foundational technology established through this grant, DOT Login will forge a path for a seamless Web2 to Web3 transition.
+With the foundational technology established through M1, M2 and M3, DOT Login will forge a path for a seamless Web2 to Web3 transition.
 Our OAuth2-compatible payment framework consisting of Substrate pallets and a web-based wallet will be designed with a deep understanding of user experience, serving as an inviting gateway into blockchain ecosystems.

-Our immediate goal is to integrate everyday Web2 users into the Dotsama ecosystem through a familiar and trusted authentication process, enabling a low-friction entry point into decentralized technologies.
+Our goal for M1-M3 is to integrate everyday Web2 users into the Dotsama ecosystem through a familiar and trusted authentication process, enabling a low-friction entry point into decentralized technologies.
 This includes assuring compatibility between the DOT Login parachain with other parachains and especially the Asset Hub common good chain through XCM.

 In the longer term, we intend to build a payment framework that will integrate with DOT Login, serving as the technical foundation for a global payment network that prioritizes financial inclusion.
 We aim to empower merchants and consumers worldwide with a system that supports transactions using stablecoins, in particular USDT and USDC that are already present on Polkadot's Asset Hub, without the need for traditional financial intermediaries.